-The mission of the Center for the Study of Equality and Human Rights is to promote, support, and disseminate research focused on Lesbian, Gay, Bisexual, and Transgender equality and human rights.
-The Center is dedicated to the advancement of Equality by connecting academic, evidence based research to community action, public policy, and curricular innovation.
+The mission of the Equality Research Center is to promote, support, and disseminate research focused on Lesbian, Gay, Bisexual, and Transgender equality and human rights.
+The Center is dedicated to the advancement of equality by connecting academic, evidence based research to community action, public policy, and curricular innovation.
 We believe that knowledge is central to confronting homophobia and heterosexism.
 We are committed to amplifying LGBT voices, stories, and experiences.
 We envision communities in which people of diverse identities are heard and can participate equally in all dimensions of social living.